Fun FOOD Frolic

 Satay at Taman Cannought

+Always stick to busy or crowded hawker centers.
+The food will be guaranteed fresh.
 Try to explore the menu of the hawker center before ordering.
 Read the brief English description of each dish on the menu.

-In all the street food markets, malls, and food courts, you can easily find all kind of other Asian and Middle Eastern Cuisines along with popular food chain joints.
+In the street food markets, malls, and food courts, you can easily find all kind of other Asian and Middle Eastern Cuisines along with popular food chain joints.
 Feel free to explore.

 At most of the hawker centers, you can ask the vendors to make the dish less or spicier as per personal liking.